thomaswp/SourceCheck/README.md

 ### Code Style

-The code in this reposity is in various states of cleanliness, but new code should endeavor to be as clean as possible.
-This reposity uses standard Java code style, and it is recommended you enable some settings in Eclipse to maintain this:
+The code in this repository is in various states of cleanliness, but new code should endeavor to be as clean as possible.
+This repository uses standard Java code style, and it is recommended you enable some settings in Eclipse to maintain this:

 * Preferences->General->Editors->Text Editors->Print margin columns: Set this value to 100 and for new code, try to keep lines under 100 characters in length.
 * Preferences->Java->Editor->Save Actions: Check the "Perform the selected action on save" box, and uncheck "Format source code," but check "Organize Imports" and "Additional Actions."
 Click "Configure..." and check "Remove trailing whitespace."
 This will ensure your code does not have excess tabs/spaces and that it uses only needed imports.